MiMillieuh/Lumo-Api/README.md

 - **Upload and delete files**:💬 Always like a pro
 - **Chat Logging**:💬 Gives you full controle of yours chat
 - **Help Function**: List all available commands
+- **Talk with Hmas Api**: 💬 Get Hacker Messages as Service in your projects
+- **Lumo-Api can analyze your computer for**: 💬 Like a real Cat

 ## Installation 🛠️